KBeethe/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+    Accessibility is how someone with a legal disability, such as blindness or with cognitive disabilities,  can view web pages.
+Accessibility allows everyone to have access to the internet and everything on it.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    One of the easiest things you can do to make your website accessible is to add alternate descriptions to all of your photographs.
+This way if someone cannot visually SEE the photograph, the computer can read your alternate description of the photo.
+The second thing you can do is to be wary of color choices.
+Don't have colors that are too close to each other as those can be difficult to read for anyone.
+Make your font stand apart from the background.
+A third way you can make your website more accessible is to design your website with screen readers in mind.
+Make sure to format your code so that the screen reader will be able to go through without being confusing on your code.
 3. How would you explain the concept of a variable to someone new to programming?
+    A variable in programming is much like one in mathematics.
+Variables allow us to declare the name of something.
+Example: We would like to put something into the website called "Monkeys".
+We can declare that variable with the keywords of "var", "let", and "const".
+These allow us to have access to that particular value again later on.
+It is preferred to use "let" & "const" as "var" can be re-declared multiple times and can cause issues in your JavaScripting.
 4. What is the purpose of using functions in code?
+    Functions are used to perform a specific task.
+They are a block of code that you can assign a name to invoke or "call" that particular set of code.
+This helps to avoid having multiple lines of code repeating something that was stated before.
+Keeping your code "DRY" (Don't Repeat Yourself)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.